Frank-W-B/intro-to-python/README.md

 ## Spacing
-most of the upcoming examples you'll see parts of the code indented.
+Most of the upcoming examples you'll see parts of the code indented.
 This lets python know when blocks of code begin & end.
 I'll explain as we go through examples.
 Just remember that spacing is important and it can cause issues with your code working.